Decoupling GDP from CO2 Emission - Only If You’re Rich Enough?

 Figure 2: CO2 Emission per Capita vs GDP per Capita

-The premise is simple, country needs energy to grow their economy, the higher the energy consumption the higher the CO2 emission would be.
-I think the narrative that a country emits more CO2 because they are rich can be misleading.
-I think it is the other way around.
+A country needs energy to grow their economy, the higher the energy consumption the higher the CO2 emission would be.
+The narrative that a country emits more CO2 because they are rich can be misleading.

-This is of course no to undermine the impact of CO2 emission to our global temperature, but rather to manage our expectations and a reality check on what can really be done.
+This is not to undermine the impact of CO2 emission to our global temperature, rather a proposal – to manage our expectations and a reality check on what can really be done.
 Some questions about “can we reduce our CO2 emission but still maintaining economy growth”?
 Or “do we have to increase our CO2 to raise our economic growth?” are some fair questions to be addressed in more detail.

 Despite some articles pointed out the fact that some countries were able to decoupled their economy from CO2 emission as shown in Figure 1, it is important to understand the context, in which these countries were positioned compared to rest of the world.

-What allows these countries to decouple their economy from their emissions?
+What allows these countries to decouple their economy from emissions?

 Data Importing and Cleaning

-I explored the CO2 emission dataset provided by the OWID (Our World in Data).
-I will be focusing mainly on the CO2 emission and it’s impact to GDP of a country.
-My premise stays the same, that a country must burn the energy to grow their economy, and to do that they will have to emit CO2, since more than 80% of energy (see Figure 3) in the world still comes from fossil-fuels (oil, gas, coal).
+Exploring the CO2 emission dataset provided by the OWID (Our World in Data).
+The focus will be on the CO2 emission and it’s impact to GDP of a country.
+The premise stays the same, that a country must burn the energy to grow their economy, and to do that they will have to emit CO2, since more than 80% of energy (see Figure 3) in the world still comes from fossil-fuels (oil, gas, coal).

 Figure 3: Global Energy Consumption